aoqiz/Interventional-Fairness-with-Partially-Known-Causal-Graphs/README.md

 - Python 3.9
 - R 4.2.1

-Before running the scripts, ensure that you have the required environments set up You can install Python and R from their official websites.
+Before running the scripts, ensure that you have the required environments set up.
+You can install Python and R from their official websites.

 - Python: https://www.python.org/downloads/
 - R: https://cran.r-project.org/